The Black Hand

 Nicola Cappiello

-Why Cappiello’s extortionists chose Black Hand as their brand is not known, but the name had undoubtedly been popular among global criminal groups in the previous decade.7
+Why Cappiello’s extortionists chose Black Hand as their brand is not known, but the name had undoubtedly been popular among global criminal groups in the previous decade.

 In 1902, prior to Cappiello’s case, a play titled The Black Hand toured American theaters.
 The production was based on the real-life murder by a secret society that left a Black Hand symbol pinned to the body.
-A stenographer in the play’s production office fled after cards had been jokingly mailed to the staff bearing the message “Beware the Black Hand!”
-8
+A stenographer fled the play’s production office after cards had been jokingly mailed to staff bearing the message “Beware the Black Hand!”12

 Extortion by anonymous letter with the threat of dynamite and threats targeting wealthy Italians were both crimes that had been seen in the US before.
-However, used together under the name Black Hand, these became a potent new threat.
-9
+However, used together under the name Black Hand, these became a potent new menace.13

 Spread of the Black Hand

-Although Italians in New York City and Chicago had the highest percentage of personal violence, blackmail and extortion offenses when compared to other groups, the sensational nature of them was often “expanded in print under headlines that catch the eye.”11 Giovanni Schiavo stated that, in Chicago, “the so-called Black Hand only exists in the imagination of reporters in search of sensationalism and of police officials incapable or unwilling to solve a crime.”
-12 This view was supported by the Italian consulate, which conducted its own investigation into Black Hand allegations.
-The consulate found that twenty-nine out of thirty cases had logical explanations unrelated to a Black Hand conspiracy theory.
-13
+Although Italians in New York City and Chicago had the highest percentage of personal violence, blackmail and extortion offenses when compared to other groups, the sensational nature of them was often “expanded in print under headlines that catch the eye.”15 Giovanni Schiavo stated that, in Chicago, “the so-called Black Hand only exists in the imagination of reporters in search of sensationalism and of police officials incapable or unwilling to solve a crime.”16 This view was supported by the Italian consulate, which conducted its own investigation into Black Hand allegations.
+The consulate found that twenty-nine out of thirty cases had logical explanations unrelated to a Black Hand conspiracy theory.17

 Mafia and the Black Hand